The Olympic Slide

 By the end of 2014, one out of every 122 people were internally displaced, a refugee, or seeking asylum, with half of these refugees being children.
-Wars, persecution and ongoing conflict now means that we have more people than ever before trying to reach safety and begin their new lives in a foreign land, with 59.5 million being forcibly displaced in 2014 alone.
-Due to their close proximity to Syria, both Lebanon and Turkey are taking in huge amounts of refugees annually, with 1.59 million Syrian refugees in Turkey at the end of 2014, and more than 25% of Lebanon’s overall population are Syrian as of the 24th of September 2015.
+Wars, persecution and ongoing conflict now mean that we have more people than ever before trying to reach safety and begin their new lives in a foreign land, with 59.5 million being forcibly displaced in 2014 alone.
+Due to their close proximity to Syria, both Lebanon and Turkey are taking in vast amounts of refugees annually, with 1.59 million Syrian refugees in Turkey at the end of 2014, and more than 25% of Lebanon’s overall population is Syrian as of the 24th of September 2015.

 Based on this article, Germany should win gold, Sweden silver and the U.S. bronze.
-Meanwhile, the recent Brexit scandal was related to the U.K. not wanting to take on as many refugees and immigrants, and Australia’s treatment of refugees and asylum seekers, especially the children, is so notoriously bad that China (not always the best for human rights issues) and the United Nations are publicly speaking out against it.
+Meanwhile, the recent Brexit scandal was related to the U.K. not wanting to take on as many refugees and immigrants.
+Australia’s treatment of refugees and asylum seekers, especially the children, is so notoriously bad that China (not always the best for human rights issues) and the United Nations are publicly speaking out against it.
 To help end the business of abuse related to refugees and asylum seekers in Australia, please sign this pledge.